 - 1. Compile the subject system using a Solaris compiler to produce static information.
-The Solaris compiler generates a Source Browser database that contains static information such as the program's symbol table and call graph. - 2.
+The Solaris compiler generates a Source Browser database that contains static information such as the program's symbol table, line-by-line scope, and call graph. - 2.
 Use ISVis to read the static information and generate instrumented source code.
 ISVis uses PERL scripts to translate the native Solaris source browser database files into an ASCII static information file consumable by ISVis.
 It then provides an interface to instrument the files, classes, and functions in the subject system.
-Another PERL script actually instruments the source code so that, when executed, it will produce an event trace information file.
-It should be noted that the static analysis and instrumentation tasks are technically and conceptually separate from the use of the ISVis tool to understand software.
-As long as ISVis' (published) file formats are satisfied, alternative tools can be used to generate the static analysis information and the instrumented program. - 3.
-Compile the instrumented system.
-The Solaris C++ compiler is used because its tracing library provides objects to track function invocations. - 4.
-Generate event traces by exercising the subject system in relevant usage scenarios.
+Another script places tracing objects in the code based on an event trace information file.

+- 3. Compile the instrumented system.
+The Solaris C++ compiler is used because its tracing library provides objects to track function invocations. - Generate event traces by exercising the subject system 4. in relevant usage scenarios.
 This is an important step in the analysis process, during which the analyst must determine which usage scenarios exercise behavior in the subject program related to the functionality that needs to be understood.
 This means uncovering those aspects of Mosaic that provide functionality related to how Mosaic determines which viewer to use for particular types of web pages and how Mosaic implements other user-controllable configurations.
-We used the following usage scenarios: following a hypertext link to an HTML file, following a link to a PostScript file and displaying it, and popping up internal Mosaic windows with customizable settings.
+The following were the specific usage scenarios: following a hypertext link to an HTML file, following a link to and displaying a PostScript file, and popping up internal Mosaic windows with customizable settings.
 The event traces we generated consisted of almost 600,000 events. - 5.
 Read the event traces into ISVis.
 ISVis reads event trace files and creates an internal model of the execution, including the actors and interactions involved in the scenarios. - 6.
 Create working scenarios and build up architectural models. - 7.
 View the resulting design-level components and scenarios, store analysis results, and iterate steps 5-7 as necessary.
 ISVis aids program understanding through an iterative process often requiring several analysis sessions.
-In this case study there were five separate analysis sessions, each building on the previous ones, over as many working days.
-The total time spent on the analysis of Mosaic was nine hours.
+In this case study there were five separate analysis sessions, each building on the previous, over as many working days.
+The total time spent on the analysis was nine hours.